deya-eldeen/blog/_posts/post/2022-11-16-problem_solving_swift_1_4.md

 }
 ```

-I’m not going to explain each code, you comment here if you have a question, will leave the analysis to you, doing a simple benchmark on a 100,000 values array, we can see these results
+### Analysis:

+Each solution has its trade-offs in terms of time complexity.
+Running a simple benchmark on an array with 100,000 values yields the following results:

-solution1: 31.88 s.
+- solution1: 31.88 s.
-solution2: 18.41 s.
+- solution2: 18.41 s.
-solution3: 0.38 s.
+- solution3: 0.38 s.
-solution4: 0.20 s. 🏆
+- solution4: 0.20 s. 🏆

+As you can see, solution 4 is the most efficient in this case, with a time complexity of O(n).

 {%
  include centered-image.html
  image_path="images/prob_001_graph-1024x687.png"